mendoanjoe/linebot-course/README.md

 ## # to start
 1. git clone this project
 2. open this project (vscode, sublime text, atom)
-3. install nodejs if you have not installed it
-4. on your terminal (directory of project) typing 'npm install'
+3. on your terminal (directory of project) typing 'npm install'
-5. and 'npm start' to run on your machine
+4. and 'npm start' to run

 ## # to test
 1. 'to start'